- Our People

 Chapman continues to participate in carbon-neutral programs that assist in reducing or offsetting our footprint.

 Green Power Purchasing and Energy Credits: Chapman has purchased wind-powered EarthEra® RECs (renewable energy certificates) from EarthEra Renewable Trust to offset the firm’s annual energy consumption across all offices by 1.8 million kilowatt-hours (kWh) of electricity—enough wind power to generate electricity for nearly 115 households!
-Top wind and solar energy producer NextEra Energy Resources registered this energy as exclusive to Chapman to generate power at the company’s Elk City, IL facility.
+Top wind and solar energy producer NextEra Energy Resources registered this energy as exclusive to Chapman to generate power at the company’s Elk City II facility in Elk City, Oklahoma.

 Energy Star: Chapman uses Energy Star Qualified office equipment and appliances, utilizing 30–75 percent less electricity than standard equipment.
 Since implementing energy-saving initiatives about seven years ago, the firm has reduced energy and electricity costs by approximately 20 percent.